foundersandcoders/our-site-v0-DEFUNCT/mvpfaq.md

 ***What happens if I want further work done on my MVP?***
 If you are happy with the *MVP*, you can retain some or all of your development team to continue to work on it.
 Rates for graduate developers are £10/hour.

+***What about confidentiality?***
+We take your comercial confidentiality very seriously.
+If you request it, all personnel present at your pitch will sign a non-disclosure agreement.

 ***How do I find out more?***
 If you are not sure that this is for you, we run a [tech clinic on Tuesday evenings](http://www.meetup.com/founderscoders/) when you can come in and discuss your product idea with us.